docQodly/docs/docs/language/EntityClass.md

 *	propertyPath = "relatedEntities.*" -> all the properties are extracted
 *	propertyPath = "relatedEntities.propertyName1; relatedEntities.propertyName2; ..." -> only those properties are extracted

-In the *options* parameter, you can pass the `dk with primary key` and/or` dk with stamp` selector(s) to add the entity's primary keys and/or stamps in extracted objects.
+In the *options* parameter, you can pass the `kWithPrimaryKey` and/or` kWithStamp` selector(s) to add the entity's primary keys and/or stamps in extracted objects.

 #### Example 1